tchamna/african-text-to-speech/README.md

 6. **Access the UI:**
    Open `http://127.0.0.1:5001` in your browser.

+## 🎙️ Usage Guide

+### Basic Recording
+1. Click "🎤 Start Recording"
+2. Wait for "Listening..." status
+3. Speak clearly in French, English, or Spanish
+4. The system will automatically detect silence and process your speech
+5. Results appear with transcription, translation, and audio playback

+### Advanced Features
+- **Adjustable Silence Duration:** Use the slider to set how long to wait after speech before processing (1-10 seconds)
+- **Continuous Listening:** The app automatically keeps listening for multiple utterances
+- **Countdown Timer:** Shows "Processing in X.Ys" to indicate when the next segment will be processed
+- **Language Selection:** Choose your input language for better transcription accuracy
+- **File Upload:** Drag and drop audio files for batch processing

+### Tips for Best Results
+- Speak clearly and at normal volume
+- Adjust silence duration based on your speaking pace (faster speakers may prefer shorter durations)
+- Allow microphone access when prompted
+- For continuous conversations, the system will process each pause automatically

 ## 🔮 Future Improvements
 - Fine-tuning Whisper on African accented French.